vz777/docs/docs/getting_started/extending_thelia.md

 ## Base file (MyProject.php)

-This file must extend the `Thelia\Module\BaseModule` class (except for payments and deliveries modules) During the lifecycle of a module theses function are called and allow you to apply your own logic by overwritting them :
+This file must extend the `Thelia\Module\BaseModule` class (except for payments and deliveries modules) During the lifecycle of a module these function are called and allow you to apply your own logic by overwriting them :
 - `install(ConnectionInterface $con = null);` This method is called when the plugin is installed for the first time.
 - `preActivation(ConnectionInterface $con = null);` This method is called before the module activation, and may prevent it by returning false.
 - `postActivation(ConnectionInterface $con = null);` This method is called after was successfully activated.